 - A fee for Land Registry copy documents.

 - Money transfer fee

 - Stamp Duty Land Tax, based on the value of the property

 - The fee for your Solicitor or Conveyancer, adjusted to reflect whether the purchase is leasehold or freehold.

 All of the above items will vary in cost, but your conveyancing quote should give you an exact figure for each of these elements, including the amount of Stamp Duty Land Tax you have to pay and how much your Land Registration fee will be.

 Be aware that some fixed fee conveyancing quotes may include additional extras such as photocopying and phone calls, completing the Stamp Duty Land Tax return, dealing with your Lender and even conveyancing a Leasehold property.
 As highlighted before, these are all elements that should be included in the initial cost of using a Solicitor or Conveyancer and not stripped out to provide an attractive headline price.

 Watch Out for VAT

 Does the conveyancing quote you have received include VAT?
 Some fixed fee conveyancers market their costs without including the additional 20% added on in VAT.
 This can have a significant impact on the fixed price quotation and it is important to look out for this.
-At Co-op Legal Services we always quote our fixed fee conveyancing prices including VAT.
+At Co-op Legal Services we always quote our fixed Conveyancing fees including VAT.

-Unlike many conveyancing services, we offer fixed fee conveyancing for properties in England, Wales, Scotland and Northern Ireland.
+Unlike many Conveyancing services, we offer fixed Conveyancing fees for properties in England, Wales, Scotland and Northern Ireland.